Sub-Saharan Africa Program

 Strengthening public participation

-After years of investment by ICNL and its partners in Kenya, for example, the Kisumu County government recently adopted a new public participation policy that greatly enhances county engagement and information-sharing with local communities.
+ICNL supports its partners in advocating for accessible and inclusive public participation, such as in Kenya, where the Kisumu County government recently adopted a public participation policy that enhances engagement and information-sharing with local communities.

 Meeting at the African Commission on Human & Peoples' Rights

-Robust civic space protections at the international level create an incentive for national governments to do the same.
-We work with regional and global institutions to develop progressive legal norms while promoting domestic compliance and accountability.
+We work with regional and global institutions to develop progressive norms while promoting domestic compliance and accountability.

 In 2024, our consultation on election-related challenges in Africa informed a the work of UN Special Rapporteurs and led to an increased focus on elections and civic space at the ACHPR.